aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Precision
      - The localisation precision.
 This can be fixed, or a fitted parameter.

+   * - Fit mode
+     - The mode used for fitting.

    * - Bin width
      - The bin width for the histogram counts used to create the observed PDF.

+   * - CDF bin width
+     - The bin width for the histogram counts used to create the CDF for fitting.
+Note the plotted CDF does not use this value as the plot uses all the sorted distances.

    * - A
      - The depth-of-field correction coefficient a (see :ref:`calibration_plugins:Diffusion Depth of Field` plugin).